-Harmony Week activities (\$2000)
+Harmony Week activities (\$2,000)

-The Department of Local Government, Sport and Cultural Industries (DLGSC) is offering grants of \$2000 to support community-led diversity and inclusion activities celebrating Harmony Week in 2022.
-Activities should involve culturally and linguistically diverse (CaLD) communities in their coordination, and be open to participation from the broader community.
+The Department of Local Government, Sport and Cultural Industries (DLGSC) is offering grants of \$2,000 to support community-led activities promoting and celebrating multiculturalism in Western Australia for inclusion in its Harmony Week 2023 campaign.
+Activities should involve culturally and linguistically diverse (CaLD) communities in their coordination and be open to participation from the broader community.